PfGAnalytics/Wellbeing-Dashboard/README.md

 - Commits any updates back to the repo with the commit message **“Data updated”** from the **PfGAnalytics** GitHub account

 #### How do we make changes to the information being pulled?
-If any changes are required, they should be make directly in `scripts/indicator-performance-table.R`, using the in-line comments as a guide
+If any changes are required, they should be made directly in `scripts/indicator-performance-table.R`, using the in-line comments as a guide

 ### What's the process for publishing the dashboard?
 See [Datavis hosting :computer:](#datavis-hosting-computer).